How Do You Find The Sum Of The Interior Angles

 Dividing Polygons into Triangles

 Here's where the magic happens: any polygon can be divided into triangles by drawing diagonals from one vertex to all other non-adjacent vertices.
 A diagonal is a line segment that connects two non-adjacent vertices of a polygon.
-By dividing a polygon into triangles, we can leverage the fact that each triangle has an interior angle sum of 180 degrees to find the total angle sum of the polygon.
+By dividing a polygon into triangles, we can make use of the fact that each triangle has an interior angle sum of 180 degrees to find the total angle sum of the polygon.

 Deriving the Formula